 - Track signups through Google Analytics

-And don't forget: if you are one of our Pro users, we're here to offer you support when you run into any issues!
+And don't forget: if you are one of our Premium users, we're here to help.
+Don't hesitate to contact us if you need anything.